kubernetes/autoscaler/multidimensional-pod-autoscaler/README.md

 ```

 Note: the script currently reads environment variables: `$REGISTRY` and `$TAG`.
-Make sure you leave them unset unless you want to use a non-default version of MPA.
+Make sure they're unset unless you want to use a non-default version of MPA.

 The script issues multiple `kubectl` commands to the
 cluster that insert the configuration and start all needed pods